thsa/fxmolviewer/readme.md

 * Surfaces can be colored by atomic no, polarity, donor/acceptor potential
 * Surfaces can be cut smoothly by clipping planes or lasso selection
 * A side panel allows to show and hide individual molecules
+* An optional full-screen stereo view (side-by-side or over-under) supporting XR-glasses, 3D-TVs, ...
 * The open source ray-tracer SunFlow was built in to render scenes and molecules in high quality
+* Viewer can be embedded as library into Swing- or FX-based Java application

 ### Dependencies